thin-edge/thin-edge.io/docs/src/architecture/data-model.md

         - optionally each value can have a `type name`
       - `timestamp` (conform to ISO 8601), that indicates when values were sampled;
          when not provided, thin-edge.io uses the current system time as the time of the sample
-    - TODO: not yet supported: list of units per sample's values
-    - TODO: not yet supported: source
   * **behaviour of a measurement:**
     - thin-edge does not store any historical sampled values for measurements
     - there is no initialization value for measurements; i.e. a measurement is not visible on thin-edge before the 1st sample was sent to thin-edge